simbo1905/thinbus-srp-js/README.md

 It is recommended that after you have a working setup that you investigate the performance of a custom large safe prime number `N` of greater than 1024 bits for increased security.
 How to create and configure your own large prime is outlined below.

 An extra implementation detail is that the JavaScript must be configure with `k`.
 In the SRP protocol `k` is computed from `N` and `g` which is why the Java code does not need it.
 The catch is that Nimbus uses the `java.net.BigInteger` byte array constructor when generating `k`.
-This byte array constructor is not available in JavaScript so the value computed by the Java must be added to the configuration fo the Javascript.
+This byte array constructor is not available in JavaScript so the value computed by the Java must be added to the configuration of the Javascript.
 The `toString()` of the Java class will print each of `N`, `g` and `k` in the correct format to configure the Javascript session.

 **Note** If you upgrade versions of the jar then you must **always** extract the js file from the jar and replace the script(s) your webapp uses.
 Alternatively you could write a servlet which serves the js directly from the jar file.
 There will be no support for running old js files against newer Java release.